 Scheme of Examination for M.A.
 Defence and Strategic Studies under (CBCS/LOCF) w.e.f.
-2020-2021 in phased manner for regular students four Semesters spread over two years.
-Every student has to pass 84 Credits (80 Compulsory and 2 in Semester-II and 2 in Semester-III from Optional Elective Paper from Other Department) to earn the degree under the new scheme i.e. Choice Based Credit System.
+2020-2021 in phased manner for regular students

+The M.A.
+Examination in Defence & Strategic Studies has been divided into four Semesters spread over two years.
+Every student has to pass 84 Credits (80 Compulsory and 2 in Semester-III and 2 in Semester-III from Optional Elective Paper from Other Department) to earn the degree under the new scheme i.e. Choice Based Credit System.